Fees & Insurance

 To support my aim of continuing to serve Veterans and Veteran couples in the community, my application with TriCare/TriWest/VA Community Care Network (VA CCN) is in-process.
 I am unable to accept TriCare/TriWest until the contracting process is completed.
 I will provide updates as they are available.

-If you have a PPO plan from an insurer other than Aetna, you may be eligible for partial reimbursement for therapy sessions.
-I am considered an out-of-network provider, which means you pay the full session fee upfront, and I provide a monthly superbill (an itemized receipt) for you to submit to your insurance for potential reimbursement.
-Please let me know if you plan to request a reimbursement through your insurance (superbills are only provided upon request).
+If you have a PPO plan from an insurer other than the insurance companies with which I am contracted/in-network, you may be eligible for partial reimbursement for therapy sessions.
+I am considered an out-of-network provider, which means you pay the full session fee upfront, and I provide a monthly “superbill” (an itemized receipt) for you to submit to your insurance for potential reimbursement.
+Please let me know if you plan to request a reimbursement through your insurance (“superbills” are only provided upon request).
+Thrizer may be able to assist with skipping the “superbill” process and allow you to only pay your copay, co-insurance, or deductible when using an insurance with which I am out-of-network as well as assist with checking your coverage/benefits.

 Many PPO plans reimburse between 50% to 80% of the session fee after your out-of-network deductible has been met, though the exact amount varies by plan.